 I want to grow up.
-At 58 years old I’ve decided to finally become an adult!
+In my 50s I’ve decided to finally become an adult!
 This sounds ridiculous but being fully adult despite the number of years we’ve clocked is harder than we realise.

 That’s because we keep regressing to Adapted Child and morphing into Critical Parent.
 And these states are not just generic concepts but specific ways of thinking, feeling and behaving hardwired into the brain in childhood.